-- Assignments, including resume, cover letter, professional electronic portfolio, and other assignments, will close at the due date and time as noted in the course Syllabus and on Blackboard.
-Rubrics for each assignment will be posted on Blackboard. - Late Assignments.
-Unless otherwise arranged in advance with the instructor, all assignments are due by 11:59 p.m.
-Eastern Standard Time (EST) on the specified due date or will be considered late.
-Late assignments will suffer a point reduction of 10% per day. - Special circumstances which are documented will be taken into consideration.
+- Assignments, including resume, cover letter, professional electronic portfolio, and all other assignments, will close at the due date and time as noted in the course Syllabus and on Blackboard. - Late Assignments.
+All assignments, quizzes, and exams must be submitted online through Blackboard by the deadline as posted on the course calendar.
+Unless otherwise noted, assignments are due by 11:59 p.m.
+EST on the due date, and because of the short time period in which this course transpires, late work and make-up work cannot be accepted.
+All required coursework is posted online in Blackboard, and deadlines are available from the beginning of the semester, thereby allowing students to plan ahead and submit coursework on time from any location. - Special circumstances which are documented will be taken into consideration.
 To discuss a special circumstance, you must email, call, or virtually visit me during my office hours to discuss your situation.
-When special consideration is given, all course assignments must be completed and submitted prior to the last day of class for credit.
-Absolutely no assignments will be accepted after the last day of class.
+If and when special consideration is given after applicable documentation is submitted by the student, all course assignments must be completed and submitted prior to the last day of class for credit.
+Absolutely no assignments will be accepted after the last day of class regardless of circumstances.